By Joan Allaby

 Two weeks later we sat in the waiting room of the doctor’s office.
 She smiled nervously at me when the nurse called her name.
 Together we entered the examination room.

-Maybe a more responsible, proactive, and confident mother would have thought of having the talk with my daughter much sooner than I did.
-But I’m pretty proud of myself anyway, because I raised a daughter who was able to talk to me when she needed to.
+Maybe a more responsible, proactive, and confident mother would have had the conversation sooner.
+But I’m pretty proud of myself anyway.
+I raised a daughter who was able to talk to me when she needed to.

 Joan Allaby is a writer from New Brunswick, Canada, and mother of two children.
 She has successfully navigated the teenage years, and her children are now in their 20s.